-The key to moving beyond a surcharge is to demonstrate that you have improved your driving habits.
+The key to moving beyond a surcharge is demonstrating that you have improved your driving habits.
 Doing so will “put you in a better driver-risk category,” Walker says.

-A surcharge is not the same thing as a rate hike, Walker says.
+But a surcharge is not the same as a rate hike.

 “A rate hike is an increased premium on your policy for a variety of reasons — some outside your control,” Walker says.
 For example, you might be charged more based on your age, or where you live.

 A few items within your control can lead to a rate hike, such as the type of car you drive.
-Some cars are more expensive to insure than others.
+Some vehicles are more expensive to insure than others.

-A periodic check of your record can ensure that everything listed — and that could affect your driver’s license or insurance rates — is correct.
+A periodic record check can ensure that everything listed — and that could affect your driver’s license or insurance rates — is correct.
 Not all driving records contain your total driving history.
-Some states have shortened records that do not show violations that have been dismissed by the courts, or otherwise removed from your record.
+Some states have shortened records that do not show violations that have been dismissed by the courts or otherwise removed from your record.

-To make certain that you are getting the most comprehensive driver’s history, order a complete record from your state department of motor vehicles, or its equivalent.
-You typically have to provide a valid license number, your birth date and name.
-Some states allow you to get the report online.
-It will generally cost less than $15.
+To ensure you get the most comprehensive driver’s history, order a complete record from your state’s department of motor vehicles or its equivalent.
+You typically must provide a valid license number, birth date and name.

 If your insurance premium increases or you notice a surcharge on your premium notice, contact your insurer and ask about it.